pandosme/node-vapix-wrapper/README.md

-# node-VapixWrapper
+# VapixWrapper
-Vapix request and parse wrapper library
+Simplifies working with Axis Vapix API request and response.